 No, I don’t think so.
 The more I read my Bible, the more I see the struggles that all our Bible heroes had in their lives.
 Their times of struggle and hardship, and sometimes waiting decades for God’s plan to come through.
 It does, but not without some pain.
 And I believe they trust God, but they’re not necessarily feeling Him close by and restoring their soul every single step of the way.
-Praise the Lord, He is there through it all.
-But it doesn’t mean He was felt through it all.
+But praise the Lord, He is there through it all.

 Disclosure: Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 Thank you for your support!

 Trusting Jesus, our Good Shepherd (John 10)

 Jesus said in John 10:11 that He was the good shepherd and a good shepherd lays down His life for His sheep.
 Before we even existed, before we even knew of Him and were saved, He was looking out for us and protecting us.
 He did so by dying on the cross so that we would be saved.
 And also safe under His care.